 We compiled a list of 179 serial killers from 31 different countries.
 Furthermore, these were the worst killers that we could find.
-Between them, these people took like the lives of at least 3,065 victims.
+Between them, these people took the lives of at least 3,065 victims.

 Although the list contains familiar names such as Gary Ridgway, Ted Bundy and John Wayne Gacy, we also made sure to include lesser-known serial killers such as Vladimir Kuzmin, Joseph Naso, Gao Chengyong and Rodney Alcala.

 Which decade were the most serial killers born in?

 Of the 179 serial killers on our list, 27% were born in the 1950s.
 In comparison, 24% were born in the 1940s and 20% were born in the 1960s.

 As you can see, these births peaked in the 1950s before continuing to fall.

 Only 2.79% of the 179 killers on this list were born in the 1980s.

 In addition to this, this list did not contain any serial killers that were born in the 1990s.
 The youngest that we could find was Alexander Bychkov, who was born on April 1st, 1988.
 Bychkov was convicted of the murders of nine men in Russia in 2013.
 He carried out his first murder in 2009, when he was just 21 years old.

 - 1900s: 3